feranick/SpectralMachine/README.md

 If you use SpectralMachine, we request that you reference the papers/resources on which SpectralMachine is based:
 - N Ferralis, SpectralMachine (2017), https://github.com/feranick/SpectralMachine
 - N. Ferralis, JC Grossman, RE Summons, ["Mineral and Geochemical Classification from Spectroscopy/Diffraction Through Neural Networks"](https://agu.confex.com/agu/fm17/meetingapp.cgi/Paper/285994), AGU Fall Meeting 2017, New Orleans, LA.

 Installation
 =============

 This software requires Python (3.3 or higher).
-It has been tested with Python 3.5 or hiher which is the recommended platform.
+It has been tested with Python 3.5 or higher which is the recommended platform.
 It is not compatible with python 2.x.
 Additional required packages:

     numpy
     scikit-learn (>=0.18)
     matplotlib
+    pandas
+    keras
+    pydot
+    graphviz
+    h5py

+In addition, these packages may be needed depending on your platform (via ```apt-get``` in debian/ubuntu or ```port``` in OSX):

+    python3-tk
+    graphviz

 These are found in Unix based systems using common repositories (apt-get for Debian/Ubuntu Linux, or MacPorts for MacOS).
 More details in the [scikit-learn installation page](http://scikit-learn.org/stable/install.html).